vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 ## License Requirements {#license}
 vSphere Integrated Containers Engine requires a vSphere Enterprise Plus license.

 All of the ESXi hosts in a cluster require an appropriate license.
-Installation fails if your environment includes one or more ESXi hosts that have inadequate licenses.
+Deployment fails if your environment includes one or more ESXi hosts that have inadequate licenses.

 ## ESXi Host Firewall Requirements {#firewall}